shashankpatibandla/RythmicObservers/Deliverables/R Plots/RPlots_Oak_Trees.md

     library(gridExtra)
     grid.arrange(fig,fig0,fig4,nrow=3)

 #### Plots for leaf breaking observed, flower breaking observed and Fruit breaking observed versus Months in 2017 specifically for rubra species.
-This answers the research question number 8.
+This answers the research question number 8 which is "Does the time of budding impact the leafing and flowering time?".

     * Plot